 Zinke-Allmang et al., Physics for the Life Sciences, Nelson Education, latest edition.

-- The module is a mandatory / mandatory elective module of the Methods and Skills area that is part of the Jacobs Track (Methods and Skills modules; Community Impact Project module; Language modules; Big Questions modules). - Mandatory for a major in BCCB, CHEM, EES, and MCCB. - Elective for all other study programs except physics majors.
+The module is a mandatory / mandatory elective module of the Methods and Skills area that is part of the Jacobs Track (Methods and Skills modules; Community Impact Project module; Language modules; Big Questions modules).